spiderspace/mutable/README.md

 `<input bind:value={$store.text} />` is just great.
 Let's consider this class of problem solvable, a cost you're willing you accept;
 developers who choose immutability will need to avoid certain kinds of mutation.
-That's just part of the deal.
-For me this is not overly burdensome.
+That's just part of the deal, and it's a cost I choose to pay.

 However, immutability has presented me with two problems that motivated this project: